serialport/website/docs/guide-usage.md

 ## Auto Open

-When disabling the `autoOpen` option you'll need to open the port on your own.
+If you disable the `autoOpen` option, you'll need to open the port on your own.

 ```js
 const SerialPort = require('serialport')